Roxanne Krystalli writes about home and away, memory and loss, grief and the narration of suffering.

 Prior to this position, she has served as a researcher, advisor and consultant on issues related to gender and conflict for various UN agencies, international organizations, and community-based groups.
 This has involved working with ex-combatants, victims and survivors of violence, and fellow researchers and humanitarian practitioners in Egypt, Pakistan, Colombia, Israel and the Palestinian Territories, Uganda, Sudan, Guatemala, Mexico, and other areas.
-Roxanne graduated from Harvard University and The Fletcher School of Law and Diplomacy, and is currently pursuing a PhD at The Fletcher School.
+Roxanne graduated with a BA from Harvard University and an MA from The Fletcher School of Law and Diplomacy, and is currently pursuing a PhD at The Fletcher School.

 Narratives and memory in the aftermath of violence, patterns of violence in mass atrocities, and gender and power analyses of the above are key themes permeating Roxanne’s current work.
-At the core of her research is an attempt to understand the experience of victimhood in the context of armed conflict: how victims of conflict cope and seek to recover in the aftermath of violence, and how our victim response mechanisms, from reparations to memory initiatives, can take these experiences into account.
+At the core of her research is an attempt to understand the experience of victimhood in the context of armed conflict: how victims of conflict cope and seek to recover in the aftermath of violence, and how victim response mechanisms, from reparations to memory initiatives, can take these experiences into account.
 Roxanne is also curious about what it means to be a researcher and humanitarian practitioner who focuses on questions of violence and suffering, and, therefore, how to ask these questions respectfully and mindful of responsibilities to those affected by violence.
 Dilemmas of ethical research, agency, voice, and storytelling underpin all these pursuits.